bilge-karaca/NLP_with_Disaster_Tweets/README.md

 # Natural Language Processing with Disaster Tweets

-The aim of this project is to predict which Tweets are about real disasters and which ones are not.
+The aim of this project is to predict which tweets are about real disasters and which ones are not.

 For this project I use the following methods: